Life, Death, and the Gray

 Did not he who made me in the womb make him?
 And did not one fashion us in the womb? -Job 31:15

-Just as you do not know the path of the wind and how bones are formed in the womb of the pregnant woman, so you do not know the activity of God who makes all things. -Ecc 11:5
+As you do not know the way the spirit comes to the bones in the womb of a woman with child, so you do not know the work of God who makes everything. -Ecc 11:5 ESV

 “Before I formed you in the womb I knew you, and before you were born I consecrated you; I have appointed you a prophet to the nations.” -Jer 1:5